vishaldodiya/clause-tracker/README.md

 ## Overview

-The application provide functionality to upload a contract text file and later view that text file and each sentence of the contract can be marked label which can be used further in building ML models by using this as a traingdata.
-The application UI is intuitively created to make the labelling flow easy by providing user and proper feedback of each action.
+The application provide functionality to upload a contract file and later view that file content.
+Each sentence of the contract can be marked with a label which can be used further in building ML models by using this as a traingdata.
+The application UI is intuitively created to make the labelling flow easy by providing user a proper feedback of each action.

 ## Functional features

 - Upload contracts (plain text `.txt` or `.md`)
 - View contracts sentence by sentence and label each with a clause type.
+- Filter and group the labelled sentence with label.
-- Dashboard with search, filter by tag
+- Dashboard with search, filter by tag.
-- Track labeling progress per contract
+- Track labeling progress per contract.
+- Create form name and file format validation.

 ## Non-functional features